 Highly Experienced UUW Lawyer for Cook County Aggravated UUW Cases

 James Dimeas has been handling UUW and Aggravated UUW cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-27 years.
 James Dimeas is a nationally-recognized, award-winning, UUW attorney and published author.
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 James.
 Dimeas was named a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018, 2019, and 2020."
 AVVO rates James Dimeas as "Superb," 10 out of 10, the highest rating possible for any UUW and Aggravated UUW lawyer lawyer in the United States.

 Free and Confidential Consultation for UUW Cases

-If you are being charged with a UUW, or an Aggravated UUW, in Cook County, DuPage County, Lake County, or Kane County, you can contact the highly experienced UUW lawyer, James Dimeas, any time for a free and confidential consultation.
-You can always talk to James Dimeas directly by calling him anytime at 847-807-7405.
+If you are being charged with a UUW, or an Aggravated UUW, in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact the highly experienced Chicago UUW lawyer, James Dimeas, any time for a free and confidential consultation.
+You can always talk to James Dimeas personally by calling him at 847-807-7405.